1976 Pacific typhoon season: Systems

 25 tropical storms formed this year in the Western Pacific.
 14 storms reached typhoon intensity, of which 4 reached super typhoon strength.

 Typhoon Kathy

-Typhoon Kathy was a Category 1 typhoon that stayed at sea for its whole life.
+Typhoon Kathy was a Category 1 typhoon that stayed at sea for its entire life.

 Tropical Depression Asiang

 Asiang was a Tropical Depression.
 It was named by PAGASA.

 Tropical Depression Biring

 Biring was also named by PAGASA.